 We do not plan to create another large-scale performance at this time.
 But we will be streaming virtual tour of the house on November 5th 2021, as well as working on long-range projects (film, book & workbook) to further our mission of empowering women around the world to create their own Rites of Passage ritual houses.

 How many artists are involved?

-From start to finish, we anticipate that Rites of Passage 20/20 Vision will involve around 90 local + national artists and collaborators.
+From start to finish, our recent Rites of Passage: 20/20 Vision involved over 65 local + national artists and collaborators.

-While the Rites of Passage 20/20 Vision is for women of all backgrounds and ethnicities, the 20/20 Vision live production is focused on centering the voices and art of Black, Indigenous, and Immigrant Women of Color in the US, who have been silenced for far too long.
-We believe these voices specifically have the medicine we need collectively, to create a more just, viable and empowered future for all beings.
+While the Rites of Passage Project is for women of all backgrounds and ethnicities, the 20/20 Vision live production was focused on Black, Indigenous, and Immigrant Women of Color in the US who have been on the margins for far too long.
+We believe these voices specifically have the medicine we need collectively, to create a more just & viable future for all beings.

 Can I be involved?
 How?

-Join our mailing list for updates on the project:
+Get on our mailing list to receive updates on the project: